The pandemic has changed everything. We all know that. We can all feel it.

 Toyota created the Toyota Production System as a way to revitalize their people and company coming out of the destruction Japan faced following World War II.

-As I wrote inĀ Learning to Lead, Leading to Learn and recently shared in the Chain of Learning workshop I led with Isao Yoshino, Toyota’s entire philosophy is about engaging and developing people first.
+As I wrote in Learning to Lead, Leading to Learn and recently shared in the on-demand Chain of Learning workshop with Isao Yoshino, Toyota’s entire philosophy is about engaging and developing people first.

 Monozukri wa hitozukri